Wild animals

 • Incirrina: they lack cilia and fins, but they do have ink sacs.

 Each species has different characteristics.
-We review these characteristics by looking at the different types of cotopus species with photos of each.
+We review these characteristics by looking at the different types of octopus species with photos of each.
+Octopuses are known for their ability to navigate through complex environments, often demonstrating problem-solving skills that rival those of some vertebrates.

 Common octopus (Octopus vulgaris)